Danish Indian rupee

 The Danish Indian rupee was the currency of Danish India.
 It was subdivided into 8 fano, each of 80 kas.
 In 1845, Danish India became part of British India and the local rupee was replaced by the Indian rupee.
+Danish Indian rupees ranged from 6-10 mm in size depending on the type of coin, and ~0.5 to ~1.1 grams in weight.